wpswings/event-tickets-manager-for-woocommerce/README.txt

 ==  WITH EVENT TICKETS MANAGER FOR WOOCOMMERCE PLUGIN, YOU CAN: ==

  * Add events as a WooCommerce product type on your online store.
  * Manage the stock of tickets as admin.
  * Show the event location to customers at the front end.
  * Sent the tickets as PDF to customers in an email.
-* Manually as customers to an event.
-* Track check-in status of attendees by manually entering the ticket number.
+ * Track check-in status of attendees
-* Allow the customers to print the tickets from the My Account page for offline use.
+ * Allow the customers to print the tickets from the Order details page for offline use.
-* An interactive widget to let the customer see upcoming events.
+ * An interactive widget to let the customer see past, future or all events.
-* Collect information from users like gift cards and coupons.
+ * You can collect additional information from the user if needed at the time of checkout